 The first step to getting started is to register at FedBizOpps.
-It's easy and free to register, and gives you access to some great features that you wouldn't otherwise have without registering.
-For example, you can subscribe to email notifications for specific opportunities to monitor their updates--this feature is great for staying on top of specific federal opportunity.
+It's easy and free to register, and gives you access to some great features that you wouldn't have without registering.
+For example, you can subscribe to email notifications for specific opportunities to monitor their updates--this feature is great for staying on top of specific federal opportunities.

 In addition to email alerts and monitoring, after you register for FedBizOpps, you'll be able to create and save searches.
 This will really save you some time as your searches become more complicated and more sophisticated over time.